nasa/ziggy/doc/user-manual/troubleshooting.md

 What this does is to tell the permuter's Python-side "glue" code that it should deliberately throw an exception during the processing of subtask zero.
 Obviously you shouldn't put such a parameter into your own pipeline!
 But in this case it's useful because it allows us to generate an exception in a controlled manner and watch what happens.

 Now go to the `Pipelines` panel and set up to run `permuter` and `flip` nodes in the sample pipeline.
 Start the pipeline and return to the `Instances` panel.
-After a few seconds you'll see that the `permuter` module has started, but then stops with an error:
+After a few seconds you'll see that the `permuter` node has started, but then stops with an error:

 <img src="images/exception-1.png" style="width:35cm;"/>